 It’s completely normal for new pilots to get anxious in the aircraft.
 But what if you aren’t a student pilot?
 What then?
 We have no excuse now right?
 Not exactly.
 Anxiety can cripple experienced pilots.
 Luckily, there are things pilots can do to combat anxiety.

 First and foremost, give yourself a break.
 Be nice to yourself.
 You are doing something humans weren’t supposed to do!
 Anxiety is normal at every level of your aviation career.

 Therefore, quit thinking it shouldn’t exist.
 It does.
 Once you can acknowledge it, you can move on and begin to manage and anticipate the anxiety.

 This article will cover the different types of anxiety and the things you can do to mitigate the effects.
 Not all of these suggestions will apply to every pilot, but in general most will find it useful.

 Fly four days in a row.

-Where the anxiety comes from:
+Where does the anxiety come from?

+It’s currency in the specific aircraft which reduces anxiety.
 Don’t get me wrong, experience is important.
-But, all it does is reduce the amount of time it takes of feel comfortable after a break.
+But, experience only reduces the amount of time it takes to feel comfortable after a break.

-So again, hour level doesn’t mean anything if you don’t have a lot of experience and currency in that particular aircraft.
+So again, your hour level doesn’t mean anything if you don’t have a lot of experience and currency in that particular aircraft.

+I have two recommendations takem directly from Army flight regulations: if you go more than 60 days without flying, your next flight needs to be with an instructor pilot.
 The airlines let you go 90 days before you have to go back to the simulator, but I prefer the Army’s regulation:

 60 days no flying=proficiency check.